IBM/gdpr-fingerprint-pii/README.md

 identified.
 - Viewing the score and the personal data identified in a tree structure for better visualization.
-- Consuming the output of this Journey by other applications.
+- Consuming the output of this code pattern by other applications.

 # Flow
 <br/><img src="images/Architecture.png" alt="Architecture/Flow diagram" width="640" border="10" /><br/>